 With hardly any smart home product is the desire for verified security more tangible than with a door lock.
-With NUKI Combo, the first Smart Lock system ever received the AV-TEST certificate “Safe Smart Home Product”.
+With NUKI Combo, the first Smart Lock system ever received the AV-TEST certificate “Secure Smart Home Product”.

 After our comparison test of Smart Locks, the management of the Austrian manufacturer NUKI asked us to do a certificate test for their product Nuki Combo – consisting of the Nuki Smart Lock (FW version 1.5.3) and the Nuki Bridge together with the Nuki App (version 1.9.1).
 In addition, the associated Alexa skill for Amazon Echo was also tested.